 Medical Device License (MDL) Submission for Class II, III & IVD Devices in Canada

-Before a new device may be placed on the Canadian market, Health Canada requires manufacturers to obtain a Medical Device License (MDL), which authorizes the sale of that specific device in Canada.
+Before a new device may be placed on the Canadian market, Health Canada requires manufacturers to obtain a Medical Device License (MDL)” with Before a new device may be placed on the Canadian market, Health Canada requires manufacturers to obtain a Medical Device License (MDL) – the primary product-level authorization for selling medical devices in Canada.

 Get in touch